 The 1980s saw one of the worst humanitarian disasters of the twentieth century.
-In 1984, famine in Ethiopia left over one million people dead and a further 8 million at risk of starvation (source BBC).
+In 1984, famine in Ethiopia left over one million people dead and a further eight million at risk of starvation (source BBC).

-As governments and individuals were concentrating their efforts on emergency relief following the LiveAid appeal, a group of friends from Buckinghamshire who were determined to provide long-term practical assistance began a ground-breaking project, to help the people of East Africa escape the cycle of poverty and rebuild their lives.
+As governments and individuals were concentrating their efforts on emergency relief following the Live Aid appeal, a group of friends from Buckinghamshire who were determined to provide long-term practical assistance began a ground-breaking project, to help the people of East Africa escape the cycle of poverty and rebuild their lives.

 In response to the vivid reports of the famine, brought to public attention by journalist Michael Buerk, Ken Nunn – a local solicitor, called a meeting which was attended by 30 people from churches and the local community.
 A committee was formed, with Ken Nunn as Chairman and local businessman John Boughton offered space in his premises in Little Chalfont.
-These became Workaid’s first workshop.
+This became Workaid’s first workshop.
 After much preparation and hard work, Workaid officially opened for business in April 1986 and formally registered as a charity soon after.

 This very first group of volunteers set to refurbishing donated tools and equipment.
 These were then sent to projects where vulnerable people in East Africa could learn trade skills, grow crops and produce goods for sale in order to earn a living.

 As more volunteers joined the team and the supply of tools and equipment increased, Workaid soon outgrew the premises in Little Chalfont.
-Fortunately they were offered a hut at the Free Church in Amersham from which they then moved to a unit generously loaned by GE Healthcare, also in Amersham.
+Fortunately, they were offered a hut at the Free Church in Amersham from which they then moved to a unit generously loaned by GE Healthcare, also in Amersham.

 Today, Workaid operates from the Old Boot Factory in Chesham, Buckinghamshire with an enthusiastic team of over 200 workshop volunteers and local collectors around the country.
-Each year the team receives hundreds of applications for tools and equipment from groups.
+Each year, the team receives hundreds of applications for tools and equipment from groups.